Loading...

 Right to opt-out of the “sale” of your Personal Information

 Like many companies, we use services that help deliver interest-based ads to you.
 California law classifies our use of these services as a “sale” of your Personal Information to the companies that provide the services.
 This is because we allow them to collect information from our website users (e.g., online identifiers and browsing activity) so they can help serve ads more likely to interest you.
-You can request to opt-out out of this “sale” of your personal information by the methods listed above, clicking our “Do Not Sell or Share My Personal Information” link in the footer of the website, or going to our Cookies Manager here.
+We may also share information about our users with these companies to facilitate interest-based advertising to those or similar users on other online platforms.
+You can request to opt-out out of this “sale” or sharing of your personal information by clicking our “Do Not Sell or Share My Personal Information” link in the footer of this webpage, or by clicking here.

 We will need to confirm your identity and California residency to process your requests to exercise your information, access or deletion rights.
 We cannot process your request if you do not provide us with sufficient detail to allow us to understand and respond to it.
 To verify your identity, we may require government identification, a declaration under penalty of perjury or other information.